 Blanching the vegetables brightens their colors and assures that they’ll all be perfectly cooked before their last-minute visit to the sauté pan.
-A downside to the technique is that a significant portion of their flavor goes into the blanching water; one compensation is that the resulting vegetable broth can be used as a cooking medium in another recipe—say, for cooking giblets in the accompanying turkey recipe.
+Save the flavorful blanching water (vegetable broth) as a cooking medium in another recipe—say, for cooking giblets in the accompanying turkey recipe.

 After the blanching step, you can set the drained vegetables aside for hours.
 Finishing them in the herb butter is then a matter of a few minutes.

 - 8 tablespoons (4 ounces) butter

 - 1 teaspoon tarragon leaves, minced

 - 1 teaspoon thyme leaves, minced